Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 ## Quick start

-This tutorial provides a quick introduction to using Mist.
+This is a quick start tutorial for Mist.
-We will first cover local installation details, then briefly overview how to write functions and finally how to deploy and run them on Mist
+We will cover local installation details, then discuss how to develop and deploy Mist Functions and launch them in different Spark slusters.

-To better understainding lets introduce following defenitions that we will use:
+Vocabulary.
+The next terms are used in this document:
-- function - user code that invokes on spark
+- Function - user code with Spark program to be deployed on Mist
-- artifact - file (.jar or .py) that contains function
+- Artifact - file (.jar or .py) that contains a Function
-- context - settings for worker where function invokes (spark settings + worker mode)
-- endpoint - named entry point for function invocation (function class name, artifact path, default context)
-- job - a result of endpoint invocation
-- master - mist master application (it manages functions, jobs, workers, expose public interfaces)
+- Mist Master - an application that manages functions, jobs, workers, and expose public interfaces
-- worker - special spark driver application that actually invokes function (mist automatically spawn them)
+- Mist Worker - Spark driver application that actually invokes function (Mist Master automatically spawns its Workers)
+- Context - settings for Mist Worker where Function is being executed (spark settings + worker mode)
+- Job - a result of the Function execution
-- mist-cli - command line tool for interations with mist
+- mist-cli - command line tool for Mist

 ## Install

 You can install Mist from binaries or run it in docker.
-All of distributions have default configuration and our examples for a quick start.
 Docker image also has Apache Spark binaries for a quick start.

 Releases: